Pointwise Assouad dimension for measures: Discussion

 \section{Discussion}

 Most of the results of this paper follow a similar pattern by providing exact dimensionality properties for the pointwise Assouad dimension.
-A natural follow up to the results of this paper would be to conduct finer analysis of the pointwise Assouad dimension and develop tools for \emph{multifractal analysis} of the pointwise Assouad dimension.
-Classically, the multifractal spectrum $f(\alpha)$ of a measure is given by the Hausdorff dimension of $\alpha$-level sets of the local dimension, that is
+A natural follow up to the results of this paper would be to conduct finer analysis of the pointwise Assouad dimension and develop tools for \emph{multifractal analysis} in this setting.
+Classically, the multifractal spectrum of a measure is given by the Hausdorff dimension of $\alpha$-level sets of the local dimension.
 The celebrated multifractal formalism states that, in many cases, this spectrum is given by the Legendre transform of the $L^q$-spectrum of the measure, see e.g. Chapter 11 of \cite{Falc1} for details.
-Of course, a natural question to ask is if something similar is true for the Hausdorff dimension spectrum of the level sets of the pointwise Assouad dimension.
+Of course, a natural question to ask is if something similar is true for the dimension spectrum of the level sets of the pointwise Assouad dimension.

-\begin{quest*} What is the multifractal Assouad spectrum of a strongly separated self-similar measure $\mu$?
+\begin{quest} What is the multifractal Assouad spectrum of a strongly separated self-similar measure $\mu$?
 By this we mean quantity

-\end{quest*} Using the Hausdorff dimension instead of the Assouad dimension in the definition is natural, since it is easy to see that each $\alpha$-level set of the pointwise Assouad dimensions is dense in the support and the Assouad dimension of sets is stable under closures.
+\end{quest} Using the Hausdorff dimension instead of the Assouad dimension in the definition is natural, since it is easy to see that each $\alpha$-level set of the pointwise Assouad dimensions is dense in the support and the Assouad dimension of sets is stable under closures.